matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 #### Storage Settings

 Tyk Developer Portal supports different storage options for storing the portal's CMS assets such as images, theme files and Open API Specification files.
-Please see the [Developer Portal Storage settings]({{<ref "product-stack/tyk-enterprise-developer-portal/deploy/configuration#portal-settings">}}) page for all the available options.
+Please see the [Developer Portal storage settings]({{<ref "product-stack/tyk-enterprise-developer-portal/deploy/configuration#portal-settings">}}) page for all the available options.

 If you use the file system as storage, please set `tyk-dev-portal.storage.type` to `fs`, and configure `tyk-dev-portal.storage.persistence` to mount an existing persistent volume to Tyk Developer Portal.